JetBrains/teamcity-documentation/topics/clean-checkout.md

 </note>

 TeamCity maintains an internal cache for the sources to optimize communications with the VCS server.
 The caches are reset during the [clean-up](clean-up.md).
 To resolve problems with sources update, the caches may need to be reset manually using the __[Diagnostics | Caches](teamcity-monitoring-and-diagnostics.md#Caches)__ tab in the Web UI or by deleting the `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/caches` directory.
+{product="tc"}

+TeamCity maintains an internal cache for the sources to optimize communications with the VCS server.
+The caches are reset during the [clean-up](clean-up.md).
+{product="tcc"}

 ## Automatic Clean Checkout